thirumalaics/interview_prep/Summaries/SPARK/Executor memory.md

 	- class files contains byte codes that JVM understands
 - JVM is the entity that makes java to be a portable language
 - there are specific implementations of the JVM for different systems(windows, Linux, mac)
-## JVM Heap
+## What is JVM Heap?
-- now what the hell is heap?
 - it is an area in memory where java objects reside
 - heap is created when the JVM starts up
 - the size of this area can increase or decrease in size while the app runs
 - when the heap becomes full, garbage is collected
 - JVM uses more memory than just the heap

+## What is interning of Strings?
+## What is off-heap space used for in Spark?
 - in spark, off-heap memory used for certain use-cases(interning of strings)
 - as per caching level, off-heap memory can be used to store serialized dataframes
 ## Executor
 - executor: JVM process launched on a worker node
 	- important to understand JVM mem management